 Early Notables of the Ildersham family (pre 1700)

-More information is included under the topic Early Ildersham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 159 words (11 lines of text) are included under the topic Early Ildersham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ildersham family